Article I: Purposes and Goals

 Section 4 – A quorum of the Board of Directors shall consist of a majority of its voting members.

 Article VI: Officers

-Section 1 – The membership-elected officers of the society shall be: President, Administrator and Director.
+Section 1 – The membership-elected officers of the society shall be: President, Administrator, Membership Coordinator and Director.
 The term of office shall be two years.
 The duties of each office shall be as follows:

 President: The President shall be the chief executive officer of the society and shall preside over meetings of the General Membership and the Board of Directors.
 The President shall have the authority to sign all contracts and other instruments of writing which have been approved by the General Membership or Board of Directors and shall be an authorized signer on all society accounts.
 The President shall appoint all chairpersons of standing or ad hoc committees and shall be entitled to serve as a member ex officio of all committees.

 Administrator: The Administrator shall be the chief operating officer of the society.
 The Administrator shall have the authority to sign all contracts and other instruments of writing which have been approved by the General Membership or Board of Directors and shall be an authorized signer on all society accounts.
 The Administrator shall receive and safely keep all funds of the society and shall safely deposit them into the society’s bank account.
 All withdrawals shall be approved by the Board of Directors.
 A report of all receipts and disbursements shall be given to the General Membership at each meeting.
 The Administrator shall keep financial records of the society in a consistent place for viewing by the membership and shall process any required year-end reports.
 All checks drawn on the society account shall be co-signed two authorized signers.
 The Administrator shall keep the minutes of all meetings of the General Membership or Board of Directors.
 The minutes shall be read, unless dispensed with, and approved and kept available at each meeting.